Best Freeze-Dried Food for Backpacking [2023 Edition]

 Interestingly, on average even the best dehydrated foods are less nutrient-dense than freeze-dried foods.
 Researchers say the dehydration process breaks down more vitamins.
 A few vitamins you may be lacking in dehydrated foods include vitamin A, vitamin C, and B-complex vitamins.

-One thing you need to keep in mind when eating freeze-dried foods is to drink more water than usual.
-Remember, most of the moisture has been removed from these meals to keep them from spoiling.
-This means your body will have to hydrate the food for you as you’re eating and digesting it.
-Also, the higher sodium content can adversely affect your hydration.
+One thing to keep in mind when eating freeze-dried foods is to increase your water intake.
+Since these meals have had most of their moisture removed to prevent spoilage, your body will need to hydrate the food during digestion.
+Additionally, the higher sodium content may adversely impact your hydration levels.

 Hiker drinking water directly from a stream